 Last month, I gave a presentation to small business owners about how to market their products and services “on a dime.”
 In my time operating CreMedia, we have never invested in marketing nor have we needed to, so I began to analyze what makes our process work so well.
 I did some personal research and reflected on my experiences of consulting with individuals, organizations, and other businesses.
-After some intense thinking, sketching, and scribbling notes, I arrived at a conclusion in regards to marketing: no matter what you do to market your business, it will not be successful unless you meet 3 qualifying conditions for success.
+After some intense thinking, sketching, and scribbling notes, I arrived at this marketing conclusion: there are 3 things that need to be in place before marketing efforts will do anything worthwhile for your business.
 I will elaborate more below.

-*Let me preface my 3 conditions by saying that this is not scientific fact or absolute truth.
+*Let me preface my 3 conditions by saying that this is not scientific fact nor absolute truth.
 I encourage everyone to find their own personal truths in life, love, and business.
-However, you will be hard-pressed to argue that these 3 things do not put you in the best possible position to make a success out of your business.
+However, these 3 things will put you in the best possible position to make a success out of your business and marketing efforts.
 So without further delay:

 1. You MUST Have an Identity

-With steep competition in almost every industry due to the accessibility of the internet, getting noticed as a startup is no easy task.
-That is why a brand and identity become so important to standing-out among the herd.
+Steep competition in almost every industry due to the accessibility of the internet can make getting noticed as a startup very difficult.
+That is where brand and identity becomes so important to standing-out among the herd.
 Gone are the days of commodities, where consumers bought things because they absolutely needed them and there were limited options.
-Today, there are infinite options and consumers will buy into brands that resonate with their values, their experience with the brand, and the lifestyle the brand embodies.
+Today, there are infinite options and consumers will buy into brands that resonate with their values, their experiences with the brand, and the lifestyle the brand embodies.
 There are a host of examples to show this, such as the strength in brands like Apple, Starbucks, and other corporate monoliths.

-“Consumers will buy into brands that resonate with their values, their experience with the brand, and the lifestyle the brand embodies.”
+“Consumers will buy into brands that resonate with their values, their experiences with the brand, and the lifestyle the brand embodies.”

 I could write an entire book on developing a brand, maintaining brand consistency, coordinating brand communications, and so on; not the point of this article.
-There are a lot of resources out there on the subject, but know that branding is not just a buzzword, it is a necessity in the modern marketplace.
+There are a lot of resources out there on the subject worth exploring further, but the key thing to remember is though some agencies sell you hard on “branding” and whatever they package that to mean, branding is not just a buzzword or a service; it is a necessity in the modern marketplace.

 2. You MUST Know Your Customers (Inside and Out)

-The basis of business is providing goods or services to individuals or organizations that are in need of said things.
+The basis of business is providing goods or services to individuals or organizations that have a specific need.
 It is absolutely essential that you know who these individuals or organizations are before you go into business, otherwise you are just taking a blind stab, hoping to hit something.
 This sounds like such an obvious condition to meet, but often we think we know our customers well and we really only know what is on the outside, or demographics.

 Demographics are a key driver in marketing campaigns and product development.
 Though they can tell us a lot about our customers, we are only getting half the picture with demographics.
 Enter consumer insights.
 Account planning is a relatively new marketing focus, but the practice involves extensive research with actual customers to learn everything there is to know about particular groups based on their desires, emotions, needs, and general perspectives.
 Demographics are external, insights are internal.